thenitrogencompany/thenitrogencompany.github.io/about.md

 At The Nitrogen Company, we are committed to transforming agriculture through the development of groundbreaking chemicals that enhance the vitality and yield of a broad range of crops, including vegetables and fruits.
 Our focus is on crafting innovative, safe, and environmentally sustainable solutions, ensuring each harvest is not only bountiful but of the highest quality.

 Our flagship innovation, Plasma-Peroxynitrate, is at the core of our advancements.
-This cutting-edge solution is designed to dramatically increase crop and turf yields while significantly reducing the reliance on traditional nitrogen fertilizers.
+This cutting-edge solution is designed to dramatically increase crop and turf yields while significantly reducing the reliance on traditional nitrogen fertilizers and fungicides.

 Precision-engineered to optimize nutrient delivery, our formula enhances bioavailability to plants, leading to yield increases of up to 2.5 times in field studies.
 It fosters healthier, more robust plant growth and contributes to sustainable agricultural practices by minimizing water usage and reducing the need for chemical inputs.

 ### Field Studies
 Our commitment to innovation is demonstrated through rigorous field studies that validate the effectiveness of our chemicals.
 These studies, conducted globally across diverse agricultural settings, have shown marketabe yield increases of up to 2.5 times in key crops such as lettuce, with significant improvements in turf grass quality as well.
+We are continuing our studies to look at increased yields in berries and grapes.

 ### Peer-Reviewed Research
 The findings from our field studies are further substantiated by publications in respected peer-reviewed journals.
 This research provides the scientific community and agricultural industry with data-backed evidence of our products’ efficacy and safety, fostering a deeper understanding and acceptance of our innovative solutions.